This article covers legal principles, processes, and human rights concerns in extradition and asylum practices globally.

 Extradition and Asylum are political acts of States and it differs from state to state depending upon treaties, internal and external policies.
-Introduction It is quite possible for a person to escape to another State after committing a crime in his own State.
+Introduction A person can escape to another State after committing a crime in his own State.
 Such cases have started occurring more frequently with the result of the development of air traffic.
-A question arises as to whether fugitive shall be tried in the country where he has fled away or in the State where the crime has...
+A question arises as to whether the fugitive shall be tried in the country where he has fled away or in the State where the crime has been committed....

 Extradition and Asylum are political acts of States and it differs from state to state depending upon treaties, internal and external policies.